andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 However, when it comes to the long-term risks we can identify, we have a moral obligation to act.
 This is especially true in the area of sustainability, where we must accept that we can never fully control the future.
 Even if we plan and execute our activities carefully, there will always be unforeseen difficulties - such as environmental, social or economic challenges - that can negatively impact the sustainability of our projects.

 We must be able to live with the realization that the world around us can be influenced and shaped to some degree, but never completely controlled.
-This unpredictability should not be seen as an obstacle, but as a fundamental premise for working toward sustainable solutions.
+This unpredictability should not be seen as an obstacle, but as a fundamental premise for working towards sustainable solutions.
 Despite our best efforts, the real world can always surprise us - both positively and negatively.

 {id: green-sustainability}
 ### Green sustainability
-Sustainability has many facetts, e.g technical, economical, social, individual or environmental.
+Sustainability has many facets, e.g technical, economical, social, individual or environmental.
 Environmental sustainability can also be referred to as *green sustainability*, and because of the climate crisis, this is clearly the most urgent dimension of the overall sustainability field.

-It is also the most visible aspect of sustainability at the moment, as climate change is on the aganda in many parts of the world.
+It is also the most visible aspect of sustainability at the moment, as climate change is on the agenda in many parts of the world.
 An example of a company actively working with green sustainability is the Danish window manufacturer Velux.
 Like most responsible companies, Velux is focused on making its operations greener and more sustainable in the long term.

 They announced in 2023 that they will fund forestry projects to capture carbon equivalent to its emissions from its founding in 1941 until 2041 ([Petersson 2023](https://sustainability.velux.com/Governance-and-reporting/Sustainability-reporting)).
 The company also plans to reduce its operational carbon emissions by 100% by improving energy efficiency and switching to renewable electricity.

 Velux's plan is both forward-thinking and compassionate.
 There is no law requiring companies to compensate for their past emissions or to become carbon neutral by 2031, but Velux is devoting resources to support this development.
 Velux is working with external partners to estimate past greenhouse gas emissions and offset equivalent amounts of CO2 in forests in countries such as Uganda, Madagascar and Vietnam.

-While the Velux example is not directly related to IT and digital development, the company demonstrates an action that digital companies can also benefit from adopting.
-For example can a digital hosting company compensate for the greenhouse gas emissions they have emitted over time - since their startup.
+While the Velux example is not directly related to IT and digital development, the company demonstrates an action that digital companies could benefit from adopting.
+For example a digital hosting company could compensate for the greenhouse gas emissions they have emitted over time - since their startup.

 Are Velux's initiatives really having an impact on a global scale or are they just a drop in the ocean?
-Velux's initiatives can be seen as an ambitious contribution in the right direction, and altough they represent a minor change in the global clime, if all contributed as much, it could change the global course.
+Velux's initiatives can be seen as an ambitious contribution in the right direction.
+Although they represent a minor change in the global climate, it could change the global course if everybody contributed in equal scale.

 If Velux really succeeds in eliminating 100% of its future greenhouse gas emissions, then the window manufacturer is definitely a climate-friendly company.
 But that doesn't mean it has become a truly "sustainable company".
 In order to achieve that, the company needs to go full circular on their activities, and address other dimensions of sustainability before they can call themself truly sustainable.